-- our ability to adequately protect and enforce our intellectual property and proprietary technology, including the scope of protection we are able to establish and maintain for intellectual property rights covering our current drug candidates and other drug candidates we may develop, receipt of patent protection, the extensions of existing patent terms where available, the validity of intellectual property rights held by third parties, the protection of our trade secrets, and our ability not to infringe, misappropriate or otherwise violate any third-party intellectual property rights; - the impact of any intellectual property disputes and our ability to defend against claims of infringement, misappropriation, or other violations of intellectual property rights; - · our ability to keep pace with new technological developments; - our ability to utilize third-party open source software and cloud-based infrastructure, on which we are dependent; - the adequacy of our insurance policies and the scope of their coverage; - the potential impact of a pandemic, epidemic, or outbreak of an infectious disease, such as COVID-19, or natural disaster, global political instability or warfare, and the effect of such outbreak or natural disaster, global political instability or warfare on our business and financial results: - our ability to maintain our technical operations infrastructure to avoid errors, delays, or cybersecurity breaches; - our continued reliance on third parties to conduct additional clinical trials of our drug candidates, and for the manufacture of our drug candidates for preclinical studies and clinical trials: - our ability to obtain and negotiate favorable terms of, any collaboration, licensing, or other arrangements that may be necessary or desirable to research, develop, manufacture, or commercialize our platform and drug candidates; - · the pricing and reimbursement of our current drug candidates and other drug candidates we may develop, if approved; - · our estimates regarding expenses, future revenue, capital requirements and need for additional financing; - our financial performance; - the period over which we estimate our existing cash and cash equivalents will be sufficient to fund our future operating expenses and capital expenditure requirements; - our ability to raise substantial additional funding; - the impact of current and future laws and regulations, and our ability to comply with all regulations that we are, or may become, subject to; - the need to hire additional personnel and our ability to attract and retain such personnel; - the impact of any current or future litigation, which may arise during the ordinary course of business and be costly to defend; - the need to raise additional capital may cause dilution to our stockholders, restrict our operations, require us to relinquish rights to our technologies or drug candidates, and divert management's attention from our core business; - · our anticipated use of our existing resources and the net proceeds from our initial public offering; and - · other risks and uncertainties, including those listed in the section titled "Risk Factors."
+- our ability to adequately protect and enforce our intellectual property and proprietary technology, including the scope of protection we are able to establish and maintain for intellectual property rights covering our current drug candidates and other drug candidates we may develop, receipt of patent protection, the extensions of existing patent terms where available, the validity of intellectual property rights held by third parties, the protection of our trade secrets, and our ability not to infringe, misappropriate or otherwise violate any third-party intellectual property rights; - the impact of any intellectual property disputes and our ability to defend against claims of infringement, misappropriation, or other violations of intellectual property rights; - our ability to keep pace with new technological developments; - our ability to utilize third-party open source software and cloud-based infrastructure, on which we are dependent; - the adequacy of our insurance policies and the scope of their coverage; - the potential impact of a pandemic, epidemic, or outbreak of an infectious disease, such as COVID-19, or natural disaster, global political instability or warfare, and the effect of such outbreak or natural disaster, global political instability or warfare on our business and financial results: - our ability to maintain our technical operations infrastructure to avoid errors, delays, or cybersecurity breaches; - our continued reliance on third parties to conduct additional clinical trials of our drug candidates, and for the manufacture of our drug candidates for preclinical studies and clinical trials; - our ability to obtain and negotiate favorable terms of, any collaboration, licensing, or other arrangements that may be necessary or desirable to research, develop, manufacture, or commercialize our platform and drug candidates; - · the pricing and reimbursement of our current drug candidates and other drug candidates we may develop, if approved; - · our estimates regarding expenses, future revenue, capital requirements and need for additional financing; - our financial performance; - the period over which we estimate our existing cash and cash equivalents will be sufficient to fund our future operating expenses and capital expenditure requirements; - our ability to raise substantial additional funding; - the impact of current and future laws and regulations, and our ability to comply with all regulations that we are, or may become, subject to; - the need to hire additional personnel and our ability to attract and retain such personnel; - the impact of any current or future litigation, which may arise during the ordinary course of business and be costly to defend; - the need to raise additional capital may cause dilution to our stockholders, restrict our operations, require us to relinquish rights to our technologies or drug candidates, and divert management's attention from our core business; - our anticipated use of our existing resources; - statements regarding our proposed business combination with Exscientia, including the closing of the transaction and Class A common stock to be issued in connection therewith: - the effectiveness of remediation actions on any identified material weaknesses in internal controls over financial reporting; - changes in voting power related to Dr. Gibson's vesting in and exercises of equity awards; - ownership changes that may limit the amount of our net operating losses and tax credit carryforwards that can be utilized annually to offset future taxable income: and - other risks and uncertainties, including those listed in the section titled "Risk Factors."